uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/getting-a-teacher-training-adviser.md

 Not sure how your qualification compares?
 An adviser can help with that.

-Your experienced teaching professional can guide you through every stage of applying for teacher training.
-You can get an adviser if you’re ready to apply now, a first- or second-year undergraduate, or thinking about changing career.

-Our advisers are based all over the UK and can give you practical guidance on:

-* Finding local teaching events
-* Arranging school experience
-* Seeking out financial support
-* Writing your personal statement
-* Preparing for course interviews

-Their expertise can also help you overcome any particular challenges that may be getting in your way, such as caring responsibilities or working hours.

-Your adviser will be just a call, text or email away.

 <p class="call-to-action__action">
   <a href="/tta-service">Get a Teacher Training <span>Adviser</span></a>
 </p>

 ## How a Teacher Training Adviser can help you succeed